 |Arctic Freeze Ultra Synthetic||DIY||Included|

-If the air conditioning system in your car is pre 1994, the DIY approach is not compatible.
+If the air conditioning system in your car is pre 1994, the DIY approach is may be not compatible.
 This is because older cars use a R12 refrigerant, which is no longer manufactured.
-Therefore, you would need to convert the air conditioning system to work with a R134a refrigerant.
+Therefore, you would need to convert the air conditioning system to work with a R134a refrigerant, which is not really worth the hassle.

 Many people assume that recharging your air conditioning system is a major task but this is simply untrue.
-Most DIY kits come with all the adapters and detailed instructions that make it as simple as plugging it into your car and refilling the system.
+Most DIY kits come with all the adapters as well as detailed instructions, which make it as simple as plugging it into your car and refilling the system.

-A DIY AC recharge will not be for everyone but its certainly something that you can do to save a bit of money.
-Below is a list of the best AC recharge kits that are easy to use and ensure cold air comes out of the vents.
+Below is a list of the best AC recharge kits that are easy to use and ensure cold air is restored and comes out of the vents.

 If you have been doing your research prior to reaching this article, you would have more than likely heard of A/C Pro.
-It is one of the most popular AC recharge kits available and comes as a bundle in order to provide a full service to the system.
+It’s one of the most popular AC recharge kits on the market and comes as a bundle, which provides a full service to the system.

-Included in the bundle is the ultra synthetic recharge gas and lubricant, the super seal stop leak kit and a vent/duct cleaner to remove any bad smells and bacteria.
+Included in the kit is the ultra synthetic recharge gas and lubricant, the super seal stop leak kit and a vent/duct cleaner to remove any bad smells and bacteria.

-Other features of the A/C Pro Recharging Kit include:
+Other features of the A/C Pro Recharge Kit include:

 - Reusable trigger dispenser